CartoDB/documentation/app/content/analytics-toolbox-redshift/overview/getting-access.md

 #### 3. Create the libraries in the cluster

-Download the [libraries.sql file](https://storage.googleapis.com/carto-analytics-toolbox-core/redshift/latest/sql/libraries.sql), and run it to create the Python libraries used by the toolbox in the cluster.
+Download the [libraries script](https://storage.googleapis.com/carto-analytics-toolbox-core/redshift/latest/sql/carto-analytics-toolbox-redshift-libraries.sql), and run it to create the Python libraries used by the toolbox in the cluster.

 {{% bannerNote type="tip" title="Troubleshooting"%}}
 If the following error arises `Must be superuser or the owner of library X`, means that the library is already created by a superuser, so your user can not replace it.
 If the superuser drops the library (`DROP LIBRARY X`), then your user will be able to create it.